 1. Data we collect about you automatically

-Like many other Web sites, ON@PRO makes use of log files.
+Like many other Web sites, [email protected] makes use of log files.
 These files merely logs visitors to the site – usually a standard procedure for hosting companies and a part of hosting services’s analytics.
 The information inside the log files includes type of device (and its unique device identifier) you use to access our site, internet protocol (IP) addresses, browser type, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and possibly the number of clicks.
 This information is used to analyze trends, administer the site, track user’s movement around the site, and gather demographic information.
 IP addresses and other such information are not linked to any information that is personally identifiable.

 Cookies and Web Beacons